Digambaran/appblox-cli/README.md

 # appblox-cli

+Appblox What?

+// need to add a small description of the appblox with link to the website and docs

 A CLI tool to build and deploy, blox and apps inside AppBlox Ecosytem.

 The tool can be used for following purposes,